viamrobotics/docs/docs/ml/deploy.md

 ### Versioning for deployed models

 If you upload or train a new version of a model, Viam automatically deploys the `latest` version of the model to the machine.
-If you do not want Viam to automatically deploy the `latest` version of the model, you can change the `packages` configuration in the [Raw JSON robot configuration](/build/configure/#the-config-tab).
+If you do not want Viam to automatically deploy the `latest` version of the model, you can change the `packages` configuration in the [Raw JSON machine configuration](/build/configure/#the-config-tab).

 You can get the version number from a specific model version by clicking on **COPY** on the model on the models tab of the **DATA** page.
 The model package config looks like this: